Jost says in talks to buy Mercedes-Benz TrailerAxleSystems

 Cinven saw its 77 percent stake in the company cut to 64 percent, while Jost's management retained a stake of more than 23 percent and junior debtholders converted their claims into preferred shares, giving them a 13 percent stake.

-The deal included a 50 million euro ($64.3 million) cash injection from Cinven and mezzanine lenders.
+The deal included a 50 million euro (39.32 million pounds) cash injection from Cinven and mezzanine lenders.

 (Reporting by Georgina Prodhan, Alexander Huebner and Arno Schuetze; Editing by Edward Taylor and Pravin Char)